Veyon: History

 The predecessor project iTALC was started in 2004 and initially available for Linux only.
 In 2006 and 2007 it was ported to Windows for the Sys-C project of the German city Chemnitz.
 The further development has been expedited among others through the integration into Univention Corporate Server @ school in 2010.

 As part of the complete rehaul of iTALC in 2017 the software has been released under the new name Veyon.
 Veyon differs from its predecessor by a modular architecture as well as many new features such as access control via access control lists, LDAP server support and a new command line utility.
 Both administrators and users can now consult the new comprehensive administration and user manuals in many different languages.

 Technology

-Veyon uses an extended version of the VNC protocol to communicate with remote computers.
+Veyon uses an extended version of the VNC protocol to communicate with remote computers and uses UltraVNC.
 Since Veyon is based on TCP connections, broadcasting screens also works across local network boundaries.
 Fast and efficient compression algorithms even allow connecting private student computers at home.

 The Veyon Service needs to be installed on all student computers.
 The service can't be stopped or uninstalled by students if they do not have administrative privileges.
 The Veyon Master application running on the teacher computer accesses the service on the student computers.
 Authentication is performed using RSA keys or by checking user credentials.
 This way it's ensured only teachers can access student computers.